What is TheSu XML?

-TheSu XML (Thesis-Support XML) is a stand-off annotation schema for modelling ideas and their discursive contexts in textual sources.
-It enables researchers to annotate declarative statements (theses) and link them to their surrounding discourse contexts (supports), such as argumentative justifications, explanatory reformulations, and framing introductions.
-A distinctive feature is its support for comparative analysis: by linking multiple statements that express essentially the same core idea under abstract propositions, researchers can track how ideas vary in their details, presentation, and use across different sources or contexts.
-The schema is tailored for research in the history of ideas, philosophy, science, and technology.
+TheSu XML (Thesis-Support XML) is a stand-off XML annotation schema for modelling ideas and their discursive contexts in textual sources.
+Through TheSu XML, declarative statements (theses) can be formally and thematically characterised and linked to their surrounding discourse contexts (supports), such as argumentative justifications, explanatory reformulations, and framing introductions.
+The schema also supports comparative analysis: multiple statements expressing essentially the same core idea can be linked under abstract propositions.
+This makes it possible to track how ideas vary in their details, presentation, and use across different sources or contexts.
+It is tailored for research in the history of ideas, philosophy, science, and technology.

 Why Does It Matter?